WillPower3309/awesome-dotfiles/README.md

 + `theme.lua`: Contains theme variables
 + `tags.lua`: Contains tag (aka workspace) information, edit this to change the tag's icon and behaviour
 + `icons`: stores icons used in WM
-+ `components`: Folder that contains all of the components of the WM, such as panels, volume and brightness widgets, notification widget etc
++ `components`: Folder that contains all of the components of the WM, such as panels, volume and brightness sliders, notification pop-ups, etc
 + `widgets`: stores widgets used in the functionality of the components

 <a name="applications"></a>
 ## My Preferred Applications ##
-+ **Display Manager - SDDM (with sddm-sugar-dark theme)**: Beautiful display manager which matches the window manager theme fairly well and looks amazing
++ **Display Manager - SDDM (with sddm-sugar-dark theme)**: Beautiful display manager.
+Matches the window manager theme very well and looks amazing
 + **Text Editor - nvim**: I'm an alpha chad
 + **File Manager - Nautilus**: Lightweight file browser, few dependencies, and can be configured to work with a preferred terminal.
 Also has extensions for easy right click extraction / compression of archive files (ie zip / rar etc)
 + **Web Browser - Firefox**: Super configurable and isn't made by Google